Yellowstone National Park - Trip Planner

 The park has five entrances making it accessible from different directions.
 The North Entrance is open to wheeled vehicles all-year-round whereas the Northeast, South, West, and East gates are open from April/May to November.
 Your preferred entry and exit gate will depend on your flights, hotels, itinerary, condition of roads, and the weather.

-The biggest airport is at Salt Lake City, but you have to drive for about 5 hours to reach the south entrance of the Yellowstone National Park.
+The biggest airport is in Salt Lake City, but you have to drive for about 5 hours to reach the south entrance of the Yellowstone National Park.
 Jackson Hole Airport (Grand Teton) is the closest airport to the south entrance and Yellowstone Regional airport (Cody) is closest to the east entrance.
 There are small airports in Idaho Falls and Bozeman too.
-The entrance must be chosen after a thorough research as it takes hours to drive between different gates.
+The entrance must be chosen after thorough research as it takes hours to drive between different gates.
 Public transport in the area is not very efficient and driving is the best option to reach the national park and to travel within the park.

 If you are entering from the south, you must stop at Grand Teton National Park– it is amazing.